-In Hispanic families, the expectant mother is influenced strongly by her mother or mother-in-law.
+In the Hispanic family the expectant mother is influenced strongly by her mother or mother-in-law.
 Breastfeeding often is delayed until the third postpartum day.
 Hispanic male infants usually are not circumcised.
 Olive or castor oil may be given to stimulate the passage of meconium.